DisCoTec/discotec.github.io/2020/ice.md

 # ICE 2020 - 13th Interaction and Concurrency Experience

-ICE 2020 is a satellite workshop of [DisCoTec 2020](https://www.discotec.org/2020/), held on June 19-20 at the University of Malta, Valletta.
+ICE 2020 is a satellite workshop of [DisCoTec 2020](https://www.discotec.org/2020/), held on 19-20 June 2020.

+## COVID-19 update

+Due to the ongoing COVID-19 outbreak, ICE 2020 will be held **online**, as the rest of DisCoTec.
+Accepted papers will be published as planned, but no physical meeting/presentations will take place.
+Instead, the authors of accepted papers will give their talks remotely (or record their talks if they prefer), and discuss with the conference participants online.
+More details will follow.

 ## Highlights